qusp/orange3/scripts/make-installer/readme.txt

 * run generate_file_list.py (you should see a files.nsi and unfiles.nsi
   pop up); this requires Python 3.x (best to do that in the console)
 * make sure you have NSIS 3.x installed
-* right-click installer.nsi and select "Compile NSIS Script"
+* if you're making a 32-bit installer, right-click installer.nsi and select "Compile NSIS Script"
+* if you're making a 64-bit installer, right-click installer64.nsi and select "Compile NSIS Script"

 Making a source code release: